 How Electricity Markets Work

 Electricity does not behave like most other products.
 It must be produced and consumed almost instantly, it cannot be easily stored at large scale, and demand fluctuates throughout the day.
 Because of these characteristics, electricity markets are structured differently from typical commodity markets.
+They must coordinate real-time physical flows, economic incentives, and system reliability — all at once.

 An electricity market is the system used to coordinate the generation, pricing, and distribution of electrical power.
 It determines which power plants run, how much electricity is produced, and how prices are set at any given time.
+These markets sit on top of the physical grid and provide the economic framework that keeps the system balanced.

 The Physical System vs the Market System